TristGit/Coalition-Reforger-Framework/scripts/Game/Systems/Map/CRF_MapStagingComponent_README.md

 ## Overview

 The Map Staging Component provides a simple API for mission makers to create dynamic play areas that change over time.
-Instead of static boundaries, you can create sequences that activate new areas, remove old ones, or delete boundaries entirely as the mission progresses.
+Instead of static boundaries, you can create sequences that activates/deactivates new areas, or delete boundaries entirely as the mission progresses.
+This provides a mini framework to work with, and you can mix+match activation types + timers etc.

 ## Quick Setup

 1. **Add the Component**: Add `CRF_MapStagingComponent` to your game mode
 2. **Place Boundaries**: Create GameBoundary entities in your world and name them clearly, or else they wont be identified correctly on init
 3. **Add the Component**: Set up the polylines for your zones, be sure to set BOTH the GameBoundry/CRF_Polyzone & CRF_PolyzoneTrigger (child object in heirarchy) 's Reversed toggles to off.
 Does NOT work with REVERSED.
-3. **Configure Stages**: Set up your boundary stages in the component inspector.
+3. **Configure Stages**: Set up your Main Config & Boundary Stage settings in the component inspector.
 4. **Test**: Enable debug logging and test your sequence

 ## Stage Types

-- **ACTIVATION**: Boundary starts hidden, appears when stage executes
+- **ACTIVATION**: Boundary's out of bounds effects NOT PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call
-- **DEACTIVATION**: Boundary starts visible, gets hidden when stage executes
+- **DEACTIVATION**: Boundary's out of bounds effects PRESENT on polyline area on INIT, then moved away via Stage Timer OR script call
 - **DELETION**: Boundary gets permanently deleted when stage executes

 ## Basic Configuration